 Currently, three issues are relevant:

-- Lake Levels throughout Construction
+- Lake levels throughout construction

-The process included consideration of safety concerns, potential impact to project purposes, and the views of the State of Tennessee, other federal agencies, affected stakeholders, and the public.
+During construction, the Corps has targeted Center Hill Lake levels between elevation 630 feet above mean sea level (msl) in the summer and no lower than elevation 618 msl during the late fall and early winter.
+These elevations are approximately fifteen to twenty feet lower than preconstruction lake operating levels.
+The chosen levels are the result of an Environmental Impact Statement (EIS) developed in 2007 and included consideration of safety concerns, potential impact to project purposes, and the views of the State of Tennessee, other federal agencies, affected stakeholders, and the public.
 The goal of the EIS was to identify an alternative that balanced the safety of the downstream human and natural environment against the reduction of project benefits from water supply, water quality, recreation, navigation, and hydropower.

-Emergency Action and Information
+Emergency action and information

 Accurate and timely information is critical to the effective resolution of many issues associated with Corps of Engineers projects.
 This web site has been established to provide information you need to stay informed.
 The site will be updated, based on the needs of our site visitors.
 Please let us know what you need.
 Please share this site with others interested in this project.